sgrodzicki/sencha-touch/docs/guides/layouts/README.md

 {@img docktop.jpg}

-This is often used for things like toolbars and banners, and is easy to achieve using the *dock: 'top'* configuration:
+This is often used for things like toolbars and banners, and is easy to achieve using the *docked: 'top'* configuration:

     Ext.create('Ext.Container', {
 		fullscreen: true,
 		layout: 'hbox',
 		items: [
 		    {
-		        dock: 'top',
+		        docked: 'top',
 		        xtype: 'panel',
 		        height: 20,
 		        html: 'This is docked to the top'